charltonaustin/follower-maze/README.md

 does basic parsing before passing off the event to an EventFactory this does further parsing depending on the type of event.
 The EventFactory then produces a new Event.
 That Event is then passed off to DispatchEventProcessor which orders the Event before passing it off to the UserResponseClientProcessor which then dispatches the event to the users.

+In my tests it took approximately 6 mins when writing to a file and 8 mins when writing to stdout on a console.